benaadams/ERCs/ERCS/erc-XXXX.md

 1. compute the `CREATE2` salt from `msg.sender` and either the caller's current nonce or the caller-provided salt,
 2. deploy the account using `CREATE2`,
 3. derive `tokenId = uint256(uint160(deployedAccount))`,
+4. validate that minting to `initialOwner` would not violate the control-graph invariants: `initialOwner` MUST NOT be `deployedAccount` (self-ownership), minting MUST NOT create a cycle in the ownership chain, and minting MUST NOT place the new token below a parent that is already at maximum nesting depth.
+The factory MUST enforce the same self-ownership, cycle-detection, and max-depth rules that the controller token enforces on transfer,
-4. mint the controller token to the requested initial owner,
+5. mint the controller token to the requested initial owner,
-5. emit `AccountDeployed`.
+6. emit `AccountDeployed`.

-If `CREATE2` fails (e.g. code already exists at the target address), the entire transaction reverts and no controller token is minted.
+If `CREATE2` fails (e.g. code already exists at the target address), or if minting to `initialOwner` would create a control graph that transfer would reject, the entire transaction reverts and no controller token is minted.

 Sponsored deployment is achieved by having the deployer (e.g. a paymaster, relayer, or bundler) call `deployAccount` with the intended recipient as `initialOwner`.
 The deployer pays gas; the recipient receives the controlling NFT and full root control directly.
 Account sale and organizational handoff are achieved by the current controller transferring the controlling NFT after deployment.

-When account setup requires initialization (e.g. installing validators), the deployer MAY atomically deploy with itself as `initialOwner`, perform setup via `execute` or `executeBatch`, and transfer the controlling NFT to the intended recipient, all within a single transaction.
+When account setup requires initialization (e.g. installing validators), the factory MUST support an atomic configured-deployment path. `deployAccountConfigured(initialOwner, initCalls)` and `deployAccountConfiguredWithSalt(initialOwner, salt, initCalls)` MUST, in a single atomic operation: deploy the account, validate the control-graph invariants, mint the controller token directly to `initialOwner`, and then execute `initCalls` as a batch on the newly deployed account under the recipient's control version.
+Because the token is minted to `initialOwner` before the initialization batch runs, all validators, recovery configuration, and other setup installed during `initCalls` are scoped to the recipient's control version and survive without a subsequent transfer.

+The `initCalls` batch MUST be executed with the same authorization as if `initialOwner` had called `executeBatch` directly - the factory acts on behalf of the `initialOwner` for this one-time initialization only.
+If any call in `initCalls` fails, the entire deployment MUST revert.

+This enables preconfigured account packages: an organization or sponsor can deploy a fully configured account - with validators, child-account structure, protocol integrations, and app-specific approvals - and the recipient receives it ready to use with all configuration intact under their control version.

 ### Ownership/control linkage